Flag of Mississippi: Second flag (1894–2020)

 On February 7, 1894, the Legislature replaced the Civil War era Magnolia Flag with a new one designed by Edward N. Scudder that incorporated the Confederate battle flag in its canton.
-This second state flag consisted of three equal horizontal triband of blue, white, and red, with the canton of the battle flag of the Army of Northern Virginia.
-The 13 stars on the state flag officially represented "the number of the original states of the Union"; though they are sometimes thought to have been for states that seceded from the Union, plus Missouri and Kentucky which had Union and Confederate governments.
+This second state flag consisted of three equal horizontal triband of blue, white, and red, with the canton of the Confederate battle flag.
+The thirteen stars on the state flag officially represented "the number of the original states of the Union", although they are sometimes thought to be for the states that seceded from the Union, plus Missouri and Kentucky, which had both Confederate and Union governments.